Quán Thánh Temple: Architecture

 During its long history, Quán Thánh Temple has been renovated several times, most recently in 1893 when the principal gate and the shrine were redone, so the architecture is a mixture of the many different styles of the imperial era.
 The main features of Quán Thánh Temple are a large yard shaded by a giant banyan tree and a shrine that contains the famous bronze statue of Trấn Vũ.

-In 1677 during the reign of Emperor Lê Huy Tông, artisans from the nearby village of Ngũ Xã offered Quán Thánh Temple a very large statue of Trấn Vũ in black bronze, which remains today.
+In 1677, during the reign of Emperor Lê Huy Tông, artisans from the nearby village of Ngũ Xã offered Quán Thánh Temple a very large statue of Trấn Vũ in black bronze, which remains today.
 This statue is measured 3.96 m in height, weighs around 3600 kg and depicts Trấn Vũ as a deity with his two symbolic animals, the serpent and the turtle.
 Considered a masterpiece of Vietnamese bronze casting and sculpture, it is the second biggest bronze statue in Vietnam.
 This artwork is evidence of the advanced technical standard of bronze casting and sculpture of Vietnamese artisans in the 17th century.
 Cast at the same time as Trấn Vũ's statue was a 1.15 m bronze bell.
-Those were creations of a master craftsman named Trùm Trọng, who had his own statue in Quan Thanh Temple placed alongside the Trấn Vũ statue.
-Beside the statues of Tran Vu and Trum Trong, the main shrine also has a valuable collection of ancient texts such as poems or duilians which date from the 17th and 18th century.
+Those were creations of a master craftsman named Trùm Trọng, who had his own statue in Quán Thánh Temple placed alongside the Trấn Vũ statue.
+Beside the statues of Trấn Vũ and Trùm Trọng, the main shrine also has a valuable collection of ancient texts such as poems or duilians which date from the 17th and 18th century.
 After each restoration, a stele was often kept in the temple for the record; the oldest one dated from 1677 while the latest was made by viceroy Hoàng Cao Khải in 1894 during the reign of Thành Thái Emperor during the French colonial era.

-The temple currently has writing in ancient Chinese, due to Chinese rule over Vietnam for around a thousand years.
-During the 17th century, French missionaries began to write the Vietnamese language using Latin symbols.
+The temple currently has writing in Literary Chinese, due to the adoption of Literary Chinese after Vietnamese independence from China.
+During the 17th century, Portuguese missionaries began to write the Vietnamese language using the Latin alphabet.
 In the early 20th century, Vietnam officially adopted the Latin alphabet for their writing.
-Nowadays only a few Vietnamese can read and understand the ancient Chinese symbols.
+Nowadays only a few Vietnamese can read and understand the ancient Chinese characters.